Sainte-Trinité, Paris: Chapels

-The largest chapel is the Chapel of the Virgin, placed in the traditional location in the apse directly behind the altar, facing the morning son, and accessed by an ambulatory.
+The largest chapel is the Chapel of the Virgin, placed in the traditional location in the apse directly behind the altar, facing the morning sun, and accessed by an ambulatory.

 A series of small chapels are placed in the arcades on either side of the choir, each one decorated with classical paintings by artists from the Academy of Fine Arts.
 The artists who decorated the church chapels went on to decorate many of the new churches built in the 19th century.